-- 1. In the Tools toolbar, select the Select k tool or press Alt + S. - 2.
-In the Tool Properties view, click the Permanent Selection $\underset{\longleftarrow}{\lessgtr}$ button if you want to apply the operation on all drawings in the layer. - 3.
+- 2. In the Tool Properties view, click the Permanent Selection 🝃 button if you want to apply the operation on all drawings in the layer. - 3.
 In the Camera or Drawing view, select the artwork to transfer to the Colour Art.
-Create a selection around the entire animation sequence if you want to apply the operation to all your drawings. - In the Drawing View toolbar, click the Create Colour Art from Line Art button or press \.
+Create a selection around the entire animation sequence if you want to apply the operation to all your drawings. - 4.
+In the Drawing View toolbar, click the Create Colour Art from Line Art 🚃 button or press .